columbia/osdi23-paper114-ae/README.md

 will show on the top of the terminal and you can exit the script.
 The normalized data will printed out.

+***NOTE: Please kindly exit the script after the evaluation is done to release the machine to other reviewers.***

 ### Prelude

 Fig.1 shows the overview of the testbed topology.